SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ### An application manages icons

 What we can see from the definition of the method `initializeWindow:` is that an application manages icons with the message `iconNamed:`.
 Indeed, a presenter defines the `iconNamed:` message as a delegation to its application.
-In addition, your application can define its own icon set using the message `iconManager:`.
+In addition, your application can define its own icon set using the message `iconProvider:`.

 ### FilmPresenter